ShiyuFan0820/CSLearningNote/BasicLearning/Basic_7_1_hash_map.md

 1. Open address.

 Resolving a collision by placing an item somewhere other than it's calculated address is called open address, cause every bucket/location is open to any item.
-We can simply add a value to the calculated index, or we can square the calculated index, or other algorithm.
-When we want to do searching we also retrieve by the algorithm.
+We can simply add a value to the calculated index, or we can square the calculated index, or by other algorithm, when we want to do searching we also retrieve by the algorithm.

 <div align=center>
 <img width="750" alt="image" src="https://github.com/ShiyuFan0820/CSLearningNote/assets/149340606/79ab7e81-b5d5-4d4e-891f-2981d04389a9">